IvanRaichev/TechnoBlog-website/README.md

 - Creation of UX/UI design
 - Style, formatting, and graphical presentation according to design
-- Adding dynamics to the page using JS and jQuery.
+- Adding dynamics to the page using JS and jQuery code.

 ## Technology